Limited tuktuks available! Book now to reserve yours! 🛺

 QR Code National Fuel Pass System in Sri Lanka

-All local vehicles are to be registered under the National Fuel Pass quota.
-It’s a weekly quota given to locals to receive fuel througha QR code scanning system.
-This has been introduced to tackle the fuel problems in Sri Lanka, the government decided to give all vehicles a quota per week.
-The quotas are:
+All local vehicles must register under the National Fuel Pass quota.
+This weekly quota allows locals to receive fuel through a QR code scanning system.
+The government introduced this system to tackle the fuel problems in Sri Lanka by allocating a quota per vehicle each week.

-• Tuktuk – 5 liters per week (to be used as a last resort!)
+Tuk tuk: 5 liters per week (use as a last resort!)

-Do note, this is for the general public.
-Our customers have almost always been able to get a full tank, no questions asked!
-If all else fails, you can use the QR code.
+This system is for the general public.
+However, our customers almost always get a full tank with no questions asked!
+If all else fails, use the QR code.

-The QR codes are reset on Monday morning at 12am.
-You could experience a queue on Sunday, when people choose to quickly finish their balance.
-Also Monday mornings are busy, as people need their fuel topped up after finishing it the week before.
+QR codes reset on Monday morning at 12 am.
+You might experience a queue on Sunday as people try to use up their remaining balance.
+Monday mornings are also busy as people need their fuel topped up after the previous week.

-In contradiction to what you might think, in certain popular tourist areas (where they rely on tourism), they will not issue fuel without a QR code.
-This is always the case in Arugam Bay, and at some places on the south coast.
-For example the small station near the bridge in Mirissa is very difficult, but the next station towards Matara there are no issues at all.
-If you have already used your code for the week, please get in touch with us and we will provide a code from one of our tuktuks at office!
+Contrary to what you might think, certain popular tourist areas will not issue fuel without a QR code.
+This is always the case in Arugam Bay and some places on the south coast.
+For instance, the small station near the bridge in Mirissa is very strict, but the next station towards Matara usually has no issues.
+If you have already used your code for the week, contact us.
+We will provide a code from one of our tuk tuks at the office.

-Very rarely you may come across a few agitated people at stations, if the situation is too tense, please move out from that location to the next station.
-Do note, this has not happened for months!
+Occasionally, you may encounter agitated people at stations.
+If the situation becomes too tense, move to the next station.
+Note that this has not happened for months.

-We email and WhatsApp all our tuk tuk rental customer this code automatically, after you fill out the Start Form (where you take pictures of your tuktuk, etc).
+We email and WhatsApp all our tuk tuk rental customers the fuel code automatically after you fill out the Start Form (including pictures of your tuk tuk, etc.).

 Fuel Saving Tips while self-driving in Sri Lanka

-• Some of our customers have been averaging 30 to 35 km per litre driving 30 kmph!
-Please note, this was in the worst of the crisis, all is well now please speed along 😉
+• Customer Averages: Some customers have averaged 30 to 35 km per liter by driving at 30 kmph.
+This was during the worst of the crisis; all is well now, so feel free to speed along.

 Discontinued Advice / Not relevant anymore: